mui/material-ui/docs/data/joy/getting-started/overview/overview.md

 It includes a lot of customization features and the capability for you to match it to your desired look and feel.

 :::warning
 **Note:** as of Q2 2022, Joy UI is currently in active development, with an alpha version soon to be released.
 We're adding new components and features regularly, and you're welcome to contribute!
-Look for the joy-ui label on open issues and pull requests in the @mui/material-ui repository on GitHub to see what other community members are working on, and feel free to submit your own.
+Look for the [`joy` label](https://github.com/mui/material-ui/pulls?q=is%3Aopen+is%3Apr+label%3Ajoy) on open [issues](https://github.com/mui/material-ui/issues) and [pull requests](https://github.com/mui/material-ui/pulls) in the `@mui/material-ui` repository on GitHub to see what other community members are working on, and feel free to submit your own.
 :::

 ## Advantages of Joy UI